Enterprise AI Procurement in Australia: Market Structures and Procurement Considerations

 Prompt-Level Personal Information Exposure

 Enterprise AI tools are prompt-driven.
 Employees may input customer, employee, financial, or other personal information (PII) directly into conversational interfaces.
-Even where vendors provide contractual commitments around data handling, organisations remain accountable under Australian privacy obligations for how personal information is introduced, processed, retained, and supervised.
-Procurement should therefore validate prompt retention settings, administrative controls, and training exclusion commitments, alongside internal usage guardrails.
+Even where vendors provide contractual commitments around data handling, organisations may wish to seek advice on their privacy obligations in relation to how personal information is introduced, processed, retained, and supervised through AI systems.
+Prompt retention settings, administrative controls, and training exclusion commitments are commonly validated during procurement, alongside internal usage guardrails.

 Access and Retrieval Controls

-Where AI systems retrieve information from internal sources, access controls must mirror existing user permissions.
-If the AI can retrieve content a user would not normally be authorised to access, governance has failed.
+Where AI systems retrieve information from internal sources, access controls commonly mirror existing user permissions.
+If the AI can retrieve content a user would not normally be authorised to access, a governance gap may exist.

 Identity and Monitoring Integration